yojoots/libbitcoin-system-wiki/Pure-Bank.md

 The lack of state intervention is the common concept of [free banking](https://en.wikipedia.org/wiki/Free_banking), where there is no [statutory control](https://en.wikipedia.org/wiki/Federal_Reserve), state [insurance](https://www.fdic.gov), [discount capital](https://en.wikipedia.org/wiki/Discount_window), or [seigniorage](https://en.wikipedia.org/wiki/Seigniorage).
 The bank uses commodity [money](Money-Taxonomy) unless otherwise specified, which simplifies calculations by [eliminating](Inflation-Principle) the need to offset [price inflation](https://en.wikipedia.org/wiki/Inflation) or [price deflation](https://en.wikipedia.org/wiki/Deflation).

-Perfect operational efficiency differs from a real bank only in the rate of return, as nothing is consumed in operations.
-A perfectly [efficient market](https://en.wikipedia.org/wiki/Efficient-market_hypothesis) implies uniform interest, and that all earning is a consequence of [time preference](Time-Preference-Fallacy).
-Uniform interest is ultimately an operational efficiency, as rate [arbitrage](https://en.m.wikipedia.org/wiki/Arbitrage) incurs an expense.
+Perfect efficiency differs from a real bank only in the rate of return, as nothing is consumed in operations.
+All earning is a consequence of [time preference](Time-Preference-Fallacy).
+Uniform interest is assumed, as rate [arbitrage](https://en.m.wikipedia.org/wiki/Arbitrage) is an expense.
+[Demurrage](https://en.wikipedia.org/wiki/Demurrage_(currency)) is the expense of storing money.
+Expense and demurrage ratios are 1 for the pure bank.

 [Reserved](Reserve-Definition) capital is the money in which credit and debt are [settled](https://en.wikipedia.org/wiki/Settlement_(finance)) (zero [maturity](https://en.wikipedia.org/wiki/Maturity_(finance))).
 [Depreciation](Depreciation-Principle) is the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) of it not being loaned, also known as "cash drag".
-[Demurrage](https://en.wikipedia.org/wiki/Demurrage_(currency)) is the cost of storing the reserve.
 Interest relations assume a single [compounding period](https://en.wikipedia.org/wiki/Compound_interest) with the rate of interest over that period.
 This presentation simplification is inconsequential to implied relations.
-Expense and demurrage ratios are 1 for the pure bank.

 Given the preceding definition of a pure bank, the following relations are absolute.
 ```